Alpine-DAV/ascent/src/docs/sphinx/Actions/Extracts.rst

   a.close()

 In addition to performing custom python analysis, your can create new data sets and plot them through a new instance of Ascent.
 We call this technique Inception.
-For

 Relay
 -----